Key Facts About Mesothelioma & Veterans

 Types of Veterans Benefits for Mesothelioma

-Veterans with mesothelioma may receive 100% disability compensation from the U.S. Department of Veterans Affairs.
-Other benefits include health care services and special monthly compensation.
+As a veteran with mesothelioma, you may be eligible for 100% disability compensation.
+This compensation is available through the U.S. Department of Veterans Affairs.
+You may also qualify for health care services and monthly payments.

 VA Health Care

-VA health care enrollment depends on the veteran’s income level or confirmation of a service-connected illness.
-The VA considers service-connected mesothelioma if 50% of the asbestos exposure happened in active duty.
+VA healthcare enrollment depends on the veteran’s income level.
+You will also need confirmation of an illness connected to your service.
+The VA considers service-connected mesothelioma if 50% of the asbestos exposure happened on active duty.

 Disability Compensation